telraneng/noobaa-core/src/util/README.md

     - .set_level(level) change current module logging level
     - .set_level(level,module) change given module logging level and all its sub-tree
-    - .logX (...) logs if current module level or any of its parents >= X
+    - .logX(...) logs if current module level or any of its parents >= X
-    - .logX_withbt logs and adds backtrace if current module level or any of its parents >= X
+    - .traceX(...) logs and adds backtrace if current module level or any of its parents >= X
     - trace / log / info / error / warn will always log.
 They exist to comply with syslog levels and replace usage of console.XXX in our modules. error and warn levels will be marked in RED.